sankalp1999/vimSonnet/README.md

 Version 1 can do one-two web page operations like [post a tweet on X](https://x.com/dejavucoder/status/1807387424018084345)

+Version 2 is an attempt to make it able to search and copy/paste URLs.
+It's not robust yet.

 Disclaimer: Not a robust project, experimental in nature

 - This project creates an AI assistant using Claude 3.5 Sonnet to control a web browser via Vimium extension commands.